 A time-series contains sequential data points mapped at a certain successive time duration, it incorporates the methods that attempt to surmise a time series in terms of understanding either the underlying concept of the data points in the time series or suggesting or making predictions.

-Consider an example of a restaurant in which prediction is made on the number of customers as when will more customers appear in the restaurant at a specified time duration based on the previous appearing of customers with time.
+Consider an example of a restaurant in which prediction is made on the number of customers as when will more customers appear in the restaurant at a specified time duration based on the previous appearance of customers with time.

-Broadly specified time-series models are Autoregressive (AR), Integrated (I), Moving Average(MA), and some other models are the combination of these models such as Autoregressive Moving Average (ARMA), and Autoregressive Integrated Moving Average (ARIMA) models. [source]
+Broadly specified time-series models are Autoregressive (AR), Integrated (I), Moving Average(MA), and some other models are the combination of these models such as Autoregressive Moving Average (ARMA), and Autoregressive Integrated Moving Average (ARIMA) models.

 These models reflect measurements near concurrently in time will be more closely relevant as compared to measurements distant apart.

-Consider an example In the financial domain, the main objective is to recognize trends, seasonal behavior, and correlation through the usage of time series analysis technique and producing filters based on the forecasts, this includes;
+Consider an example In the financial domain, the main objective is to recognize trends, seasonal behaviour, and correlation through the usage of time series analysis technique and producing filters based on the forecasts, this includes;

-To predict expected utilities- For the perfect and successively trading, it is necessary to have accurate and reliable future predictions such as asset prices, variation in usage, products in demand in statistical form through market research and time-series dataset.
+To predict expected utilities- For the perfect and successively trading, it is necessary to have accurate and reliable future predictions such as asset prices, variation in usage, products in demand in statistical form through market research, and time-series dataset.

 Simulate series- After getting statistical output data of financial time series, that can be used for creating simulations of future events.
 It helps us to determine the count of trades, expected trading costs and returns, required financial and technical investment, several risks in trading, etc.